taupirho/using-aws-step/README.md

 1) A step function state machine
 2) A lambda function (RunStep) to call the start state of the state machine (there are other ways to do this too)
-3) A lmabda function (checkSize) that checks the size in bytes of the required file
+3) A lambda function (checkSize) that gets the size in bytes of the required file.
+It returns this value into the $ path variable.
+   We set environment variables to hold the target bucket and filename and read these from our lambda
 4) A lambda function (ProcessFile) which processes the file if it is of sufficient size